umbraco/UmbracoDocs/Umbraco-StarterKit/Widgets/Grid/index.md

 ### Columns

-A Column is the boxes wherein you create your content when working in a grid, most of the grid widgets require you to set a column width, this is because it sets the width for how big the box will be and by that determine how many consecutive Columns can be in a row.
+A Column is the boxes wherein you create your content when working in a grid.
+Most of the grid widgets require you to set a column width.
+This is because it sets the width for how big the box will be and by that determine how many consecutive Columns can be in a row.
 ### Rows

-A Row is a kind of shelf for the columns in the grid, each row has a total column width of 100%, so say you wanted three columns on your row each of these would have to have a column width of 33%.
+A Row is a kind of shelf for the columns in the grid, each row has a total column width of 100%.
+Say you wanted three columns on your row each of these would have to have a column width of 33%.

 ![Rows and Columns](images/Rows-Columns.png)